MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

    ![Image of the Workplace transformation site navigation](media/hybrid-nav.png)

-- **Home page –** Provide a landing place for employees to learn more right away about why the change is happening and how it will impact their day-to-day work.
+- **Home page –** Help employees easily understand "what's in it for me?" right away by providing a landing place for employees to learn more right away about why the change is happening and how it will impact their day-to-day work.
 <br>

 - **Hybrid work –** Explain in more detail what is changing and what success will look like when change is adopted and sustained.